A community woodland in the heart of Margate.

-There have been some people who have been involved with Dane Valley Woods over the years who are so important that we couldn’t let them leave without honouring their contribution in some way.
-Thanks to their contributions and continued assistance Dane Valley Woods is a thriving community group.
+There have been some people involved with Dane Valley Woods over the years who are so important that we couldn’t let them leave without honouring their contribution in some way.
+Thanks to their contributions and continued assistance, Dane Valley Woods is a thriving community group.

 Ric Edelmann – Ric gave the the group massive amounts of support through the Green Light Trust for 10 years.
-You can read his biography here
+You can read more about Green Light Trust here

-Sarah Dennison – she has now moved away from Thanet, but from its earliest beginnings in 2003, Sarah was a leading light in the group for many years.
+Shala Dennison – she has now moved away from Thanet, but from its earliest beginnings in 2003, Shala was a leading light in the group for many years.
 She was involved in the creation of the ‘blueprint’ for what goes where in the woods, the first tree planting sessions, and the establishment of the storage container & the allotment HQ.

 Mark Hopkinson & Elaine Dunne – now focusing on bringing up their daughter but Mark and Elaine kept the group going through some tough times and are responsible for the rejuvenation of the group.

 Kim Conway – massive enthusiasm and chair of the group in 2010/2011, Kim worked tirelessly to promote the group and its work.